The road to college is long – and sometimes confusing. To help keep you on track, here's a

 applications that each reflect 50 per cent of your

-finals, and holiday breaks.
-You'll get a better idea
+finals, and holidays.
+You'll get a better idea of

 Continue to select classes that will challenge and stimulate